Eczema & Food Allergy - Fast Facts

 Fast facts on eczema and food allergy - from clinical immunology and allergy specialists in Australia and New Zealand.

-Eczema, also called atopic dermatitis, is an immune system disorder.
-It's caused by a problem with the skin barrier, skin dryness and inflammation.
+Eczema, also called atopic dermatitis, is a long-lasting (chronic) health condition that affects the skin.
+It causes redness, itching and sometimes infections.
 People with eczema often have other allergic conditions, including food allergy, but food allergy does not cause eczema.

 Common triggers of eczema flares

-You can manage eczema well by maintaining, protecting and treating skin by:
+You can manage eczema by maintaining, protecting and treating skin.
+Treatments may include:

 - putting moisturiser on at least twice a day (avoiding those that contain food products)